lsst-sqre/sqr-044/index.rst

 IDM-2007
     Owners must be able to delete groups.
+    This will need to trigger special handling in the Science Platform to handle group-owned data, so should also support configuring a warning before deleting a group and publishing an event of some type when a group is deleted.

 IDM-2008
     Users must be able to see all of their group memberships and their expirations (if any).

+    identity.lsst.org shows group membership but doesn't support expiration.

 IDM-2009
     It must be possible to set the owner of a group to be another group.